bcnmy/abstract-docs/docs/pages/sdk-reference/mee-client/account/index.md

 These methods help you create different types of instructions for cross-chain operations:

-- [**buildBridgeInstructions**](/sdk-reference/mee-client/account/methods/buildBridgeInstructions) - Bridge tokens between different chains
 - [**buildComposable**](/sdk-reference/mee-client/account/methods/buildComposable) - Create composable transactions with runtime parameter injection

 ### Balance & Information Methods

 These methods provide information about your account and balances:

-- [**getUnifiedERC20Balance**](/sdk-reference/mee-client/account/methods/getUnifiedERC20Balance) - Get token balances across all chains
+- [**getUnifiedERC20Balance**](/sdk-reference/mee-client/account/methods/more/getUnifiedERC20Balance) - Get token balances across all chains
 - **getAddress** - Get your account address on a specific chain
 - **addressOn** - Get your account address on a specific chain (alternative syntax)
 - **deploymentOn** - Get full deployment information for a specific chain